 How do you make a monster gun disappear?

-68-pounder replica on HMS Warrior (1860) – a scaled-up version of Nelson’s weapons at Trafalgar
+68-pounder replicas on HMS Warrior (1860) – scaled-up versions of Nelson’s weapons at Trafalgar

 These guns had a slow rate of fire and protecting them against enemy fire during their laborious loading sequences was a vital concern.
 One obvious solution was to place them behind protective barriers – earth or masonry fortifications on land, armour at sea.
 An additional protection was however to expose them to enemy view for the shortest possible time so that they would be visible only in the brief interval of firing, returning to cover immediately thereafter.

 The solution to this was “the disappearing mount”.
 The gun-barrel was mounted on hinged arms which, when in the lowered position, supported it in a horizontal position behind a protective barrier, invisible to an observer outside it.
 In this position it could be loaded in safety, the short range capabilities of the period precluding plunging fire, and when ready the hinged arms would carry the barrel up above the barrier.
 It would remain exposed only until fired.
 Its recoil would sweep the weapon back down to the loading position again, braked by a counterweight which in due course would be used to hoist the gun for the next firing.
 In later years hydraulic systems were used to supplement, or replace, the counterweight.